-First, we ran the vault continuously for three weeks while monitoring all of the traffic on the CITI local area network.
-The traffic levels during this period are shown in Figure 4.
-A total of 50 GB and 138 million packets were stored to tape by the vault.
-The only error detected was a single event in which 422 packets were lost before being copied out of the kernel.
+We ran the vault continuously for two weeks while monitoring all of the traffic on the CITI local area network.
+The traffic levels during this period are shown in Figure 3.
+A total of 29 GB and 66 million packets were stored to tape by the vault.
+The vault was using conversation format.
+No packets were dropped during this period.